truecharts/public/charts/stable/nextcloud/docs/installation-notes.md

 ### Optional Addons

 1. Notify Push (Allows Nextcloud to notify clients of changes, instead of clients having to poll.
    A Notify Push container will be deployed automatically).
-This is highly reccomended to keep enabled.
+This is highly recommended to keep enabled.
 2. ClamAV (Anti-virus for nextcloud, keep in mind that only scans files that Nextcloud posts to it's endpoint.
    A Clam AV container will be deployed automatically.
 3. Collabora (Document editor for Nextcloud.
 A Collabora container will be deployed automatically.